Ultimate Springfield Real Estate Investing Guide for 2026

 Buy and Hold

-When the asset has appreciated, it can be sold at a later time if local real estate market conditions adjust or the investor’s approach calls for a reapportionment of the portfolio.
+When the investment asset has increased its value, it can be liquidated at a later time if market conditions adjust or your approach calls for a reapportionment of the assets.

 Factors to Consider